andrus/jetty-launcher/README.md

 * Proxy [ObjectStyle Maven Repository](http://maven.objectstyle.org/nexus/content/repositories/releases/) in your own repository manager.
 Or simply grab jetty-laucher.jar from there and upload it to your repo.

-* Add dependency on jetty-launcher to your web project, setting the scope as "provided" (i.e. you don't want jetty-laucher.jar end up in your .war during deployment)
+* Add dependency on jetty-launcher to your web project, setting the scope as "provided" (i.e. you don't want jetty-laucher.jar end up in your .war during deployment).

 * In Eclipse, right-click on your web project and select "Run As > Java Application".
 Select "org.objectstyle.jetty.Launcher" as your main class and click run.
-Check your app at (http://localhost:8080/)
+Check your app at (http://localhost:8080/)[http://localhost:8080/].

 Customization
 -------------

-jetty-launcher supports 2 properties that can be passed on the command line with "-D":
+jetty-launcher supports two properties that can be passed on the command line with "-D":

 * os.jetty.context - the name of the webapp context.
 Default is "/"
 * os.jetty.port - the port to listen on.
 Default is "8080"

+E.g.:

+    -Dos.jetty.context=/myapp -Dos.jetty.port=7100

-Web application configuration (including the context name) can be done by adding jetty-web.xml file to "WEB-INF/" folder.
+Web application configuration (including setting the context name) can be done via "jetty-web.xml" file that is placed in "WEB-INF/" folder.
 Read more about the format [here](http://wiki.eclipse.org/Jetty/Reference/jetty-web.xml).